Uses

 How To Use

-Read the Patient Information Leaflet provided by your doctor or pharmacist before you start using lanreotide and before each monthly injection since there may be new information.
-If you have any questions, consult your doctor or pharmacist.
+Read the Patient Information Leaflet if available from your pharmacist before you start using lanreotide and before each monthly injection.
+If you have any questions, ask your doctor or pharmacist.

 This medication is given by injection deep under the skin of your buttock by a health care professional as directed by your doctor, usually once every 4 weeks.
 To reduce irritation from the injection, your doctor will alternate between the left and right buttock with each dose.
 The dosage is based on your medical condition and response to treatment.